 Sales of non-capitalized computer equipment purchased using sponsored funds must be approved by ORPA prior to the sale.

-Sales of non-capitalized computer equipment are managed through the Facilities Surplus Program.
+Sales of non-capitalized computer equipment are managed through the Facilities Resource Recovery Program.
 Prior to sale, all proprietary information will be deleted and the hard drive will be destroyed.

 V. Procedures BACK TO TOP

 VII.
 Contact Roles and Responsibilities BACK TO TOP

 Update name of Surplus Program to Resource Recovery Program, per Facilities.

 Updated to reflect terminology and procedures to support the new Prime Asset Management Module.
 For sale of computer equipment, updated to include reference to requesting via asset module.
 Explicitly citing approval required from the Office of the Controller and ORPA (if sponsored funds were used for the purchase).
 For sale of surplus computer equipment, updated to include reference to facilitating through Surplus program, and explicitly citing approval required ORPA (if sponsored funds were used for the purchase).